Local restaurants step to feed first responders during severe ice storm - The Vicksburg Post

 For a week, the community became a virtual ghost town — except for the first responders who were out providing assistance to those in need and the Entergy crews that were called out to restore power caused by the weather.

-These men and women worked tirelessly, as did the essential workers in nursing home facilities and the hospital, many of whom had to be shuttled in by emergency management crews and officers from the police, fire and sheriff’s departments.
+These men and women worked tirelessly, as did the essential workers in nursing home facilities and the hospital, many of whom had to be shuttled in by first responders.

 In the midst of the storm, several local eateries decided to do what they could by making meals for those hard at work.